neonmik/Wave-Machine-Firmware/README.md

     - Improve Contorls funtionality:
         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)
-        - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)
+        - LOW PRIORITY - Make sure it only calls a setting update when a values actually changed (100% need to improve the input value stabilities for this)

     - Improve Oscillator script - current bugs include:
         - Finesse soft start code - currently takes too long to get going and still isnt perfect.